Receive messages (webhook)

 The content listed here has been moved to Check the reason for errors.

-You can get images, videos, audio, and files sent by users using message IDs received via the webhook.
+You can get images, videos, audio, and files that users send, with a message ID in webhook.

 Example request